Start your free 3-day trial — no credit card required, full access included

 Soundsettings

-After scrutinizing the field for hemostasis remove the adrenal tumor in the retrieval bag.
+After checking for hemostasis, the adrenal tumor can be removed in the retrieval bag.

-Sectioning the tumor demonstrates multiple medullary tumors of different size.
+After cutting open the specimen, multiple medullary tumors of different sizes are revealed.

 13. Wound closure